jdx/mise/docs/tasks/index.md

 run = "echo task4"
 ```

+## Running tasks

+Tasks can be run with `mise run <TASK>` or `mise <TASK>`—if the name doesn't conflict with a mise command.
+Because mise may later add a command with a conflicting name, it's recommended to use `mise run <TASK>` in
+scripts and documentation.

 ## Vars

 Vars are variables that can be shared between tasks like environment variables but they are not